Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 There’s a lot more to that story.
 But the bottom line is she didn’t recognize his gift bombing.
 She didn’t recognize this as someone trying to look better in her eyes instead of just showing up date after date, building up rapport, building up momentum, building up the relationship in a healthy way where you both just be yourselves and allow both to decide if you want to continue going on.

-It should be a feel as you go process for both people.
+It should be a feel-as-you-go process for both people.

-What he decided to do was skip all that in hopes that she’d fall for him and feel like, “Wow, this guy has money!”, or “He makes me feel secure”, or “He makes me feel special”.
+What he decided to do was skip all that in hopes that she’d fall for him and feel like, “Wow, this guy has money!” or “He makes me feel secure,” or “He makes me feel special.”

 You learn who someone is when they have to face any level of adversity or opposition.